Apple - 1 reproduction

 Using my bench power supply set to around 10V, connected to the IC input and measuring the output with my multimeter the output reads 5 Volts.
 So far, so good.
 Now placing some 4.7 Ohm and 5.6 Ohm resistors in parallel across the ICs output to ground I can view the current drawn on my bench supply current meter.
 Each resistor should draw around 1 amp at 5 Volts and dissipate about 5 Watts of power.

 Adding each resistor in turn I can see the IC output remains at 5V each time with current increasing in steps from 1A to a final 3A which can just be seen on the power supply current meter in the background of the photo above.
-It's a brief test as the load resistors and the IC are dissipating about 15 Watts of power each and get hot quickly without a heatsink but a lesser component would have shut down immediately so these ones do appear to be genuine, working ICs.
+It's a brief test as the load resistor bank and the IC are dissipating about 15 Watts of power each and get hot quickly without a heatsink but a lesser component would have shut down immediately so this one does appear to be a genuine, working IC.

 Here's the project as it stands.
 I'm sure I will be upsetting some of the purists with my component choices for the power supply section as I haven't scoured the surplus stores for the humongous, 50 year old Sprague capacitors fitted to the original computers - instead using some current production stock with slightly increased preferred value capacitance and Voltage ratings.